 Affordable monthly rates · Contact us for pricing

-Apply for This Spot →World-famous wine country.
+Claim This Spot →World-famous wine country.
 The Napa County Jail is located adjacent to the county courthouse in downtown Napa.
 Despite the county's affluent reputation, the jail handles the full range of criminal arrests from the area.

 Need help locating an inmate?